launchableinc/cli/cli-reference.md

 This command tells Launchable that you are about to begin testing a build that was been recorded earlier with the `record build` command.

-The command prints out a session ID to stdout which should be captured into an environment variable or a file.
+The command write out a sesssion ID into `~/config/launchable/session.json`.
+Following commands read session ID via the file.

 ### subset